cbachhuber/opencv-wiki/Intel's-Deep-Learning-Inference-Engine-backend.md

 [Intel's Deep Learning Inference Engine](https://software.intel.com/inference-engine-devguide) is a part of [Intel&reg; OpenVINO&trade; toolkit](https://software.intel.com/openvino-toolkit).
 You can use it as a computational backend for OpenCV deep learning module.

-* Download and install [Intel&reg; OpenVINO&trade; toolkit](https://software.seek.intel.com/openvino-toolkit). **Important note: if you want to transfer the installed Inference Engine binaries to another machine w/o running OpenVINO installer there, you need [the redistributable files of Intel C++ compiler](https://software.intel.com/en-us/articles/intel-compilers-redistributable-libraries-by-version) (use the latest update, 64-bit version), otherwise the Inference Engine or some of its essential plugins will refuse to load and run, which may result in an app crash.
+* Download and install [Intel&reg; OpenVINO&trade; toolkit](https://software.seek.intel.com/openvino-toolkit). **Important note**: if you want to transfer the installed Inference Engine binaries to another machine w/o running OpenVINO installer there, you need [the redistributable files of Intel C++ compiler](https://software.intel.com/en-us/articles/intel-compilers-redistributable-libraries-by-version) (use the latest update, 64-bit version), otherwise the Inference Engine or some of its essential plugins will refuse to load and run, which may result in an app crash.

 * Build `cpu_extension` library which contains extra layers implementations.